 Bar Soap vs Liquid Soap: Which is Better?

-Fragrance-free options It’s not a secret that some people have allergies and adverse skin reactions to harsh fragrances.
+It’s not a secret that some people have allergies and adverse skin reactions to harsh fragrances.
 Other people just prefer to not have them on their soap.
 In this sense, bar soaps win.
 Liquid soaps that are fragrance-free are rare and can be difficult to find.
-On the other hand, a lot of different fragrance-free bar soaps exist, as well as Hand Soap vs Hand Sanitizer and with very gentle fragrances.
+On the other hand, a lot of different fragrance-free bar soaps exist, as well as bar soaps made with completely natural ingredients and with very gentle fragrances.

-Conclusion (Tl;dr) Which kind is better?
+Which kind is better?
 Well, it depends entirely on the factors that are most important to you.
-Top Benefits Of Switching To Non Toxic Cleaning, then bar soap wins hands down.
+If ecology and going green are important to you, then bar soap wins hands down.
 If the decision is financial, bar soap wins again by a significant margin (washing your hands with bar soap is about a third of the cost as using liquid hand soap).
-If moisturizing effects and a Cleaning vs Disinfecting, then liquid soaps are the way to go.
+If moisturizing effects and a strictly rich lather are on the top of your priority list, then liquid soaps are the way to go.
 However, from a purely health-conscious standpoint, bar soaps contain fewer chemicals and do just as good a job in preventing the spread of germs as their liquid counterparts.
 Want to try a great hand bar soap that is both green and an effective moisturizer?
 We know just the one!